-To ensure a unified state and federal system of accountability for all Arizona public schools and LEAs, the final methodology will reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.
+To ensure a single system of accountability for all Arizona public schools and LEAs, the final methodology may reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.

-- (3) If applicable, the statewide uniform procedures for: - (i) Former English language learners consistent with § 200.16(b)(1), and
+(3) If applicable, the statewide uniform procedures for:

+(i) Former English language learners consistent with § 200.16(b)(1), and

-To ensure a unified state and federal system of accountability for all Arizona public schools and LEAs, the final methodology will reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.
+To ensure a single system of accountability for all Arizona public schools and LEAs, the final methodology may reflect policy decisions adopted by the State Board of Education for the A-F Letter Grade Accountability System.
 However, the Arizona Department of Education intends to use the flexibilities described in the Act for all students who are Former English language learners consistent with § 200.16(b)(1)